vladen/aeroflow/specifications/readme.md

 });
 ```

-When flow is not empty, calls @condition with each emitted value, index of value and context data until @condition returns falsey result.
+When flow is not empty, calls @condition with each emitted value and its index until @condition returns falsey result.

 ```js
 return execute(function (context) {